ahiyantra/adac-website/README.md

 A relatively simple website made at the request of an acquaintance.

-# Introduction.
+## Introduction.

 This is a single-page static website for the ADAC.
-It features their various services & contact details, among other things, with a responsive design.
+It features their team's various services & contact details, among other things, with a responsive design.

 ## Features.